ChasJC23/colours.js/README.md

 The constructor for the `JoinedGradient` class requires objects using the interface `GradientSegment`.
 The attributes you'll need in your segment are as follows (with optionals marked with `?`):

-- `color`: a `Color` object specifying the ending colour of this segment.
+- `colour`: a `Colour` object specifying the ending colour of this segment.
 - `length?`: a number indicating the relative length of this segment.
 By default, its value is `1`.
 - `space?`: the colour space this segment will be interpolating through.
 By default, RGB is chosen.
 - `interpolation?`: the method used for interpolation.
 By default, linear interpolation is chosen.